DoghouseMedia/Doghouse_Carousel/README.md

 ## Usage

 You can use this carousel as an inline widget, instance widget or normal block by including it in your layout xml.
-Keep in mind that you can only add css/js assets through the block's `_prepareLayout` method when using it as an instance widget - also see my [Stackoverflow answer](http://stackoverflow.com/a/21109065/896657) (upvote plx);
+Keep in mind that you can only add css/js assets through the block's `_prepareLayout` method when using it as an instance widget - also see my [Stackoverflow answer](http://stackoverflow.com/a/21109065/896657).

 ### As a block